Aina Clotet

-Aina Clotet Fresquet (born 23 September 1982) is a Spanish actress and director known mainly for her participation in numerous series of the Catalan channel TV3 among which Estació d'enllaç and Infidels stand out.
+Aina Clotet Fresquet (born 23 September 1982) is a Catalan actress and director known mainly for her participation in numerous series of the Catalan channel TV3 among which Estació d'enllaç and Infidels stand out.
 In 2015 she made her directorial debut with her first short film Tiger, which was nominated for a Gaudí award.
+For her feature film directorial debut, she directed Alive (2026).

 Biography

-Aina Clotet is a Spanish actress in film, theater and television, in this medium mainly in productions of the Catalan television channel TV3.
+Aina Clotet is a Catalan actress in film, theater and television, in this medium mainly in productions of the Catalan television channel TV3.
 She has a degree in Audiovisual Communication from the Pompeu Fabra University and began a degree in Art History, but did not finish it.
 She also studied acting at the Nancy Tuñón School in Barcelona.

 She made her debut on the small screen in 1994, when she was only eleven years old, in the TV3 fiction Estació d'enllaç.
 Later she participated in other productions of the Catalan autonomous channel such as Temps de silenci, Mirall Trencat or Des del balcó.
+She made her film debut in Anita Takes a Chance.

 In 2005 she participated in three episodes of the series Hospital Central, broadcast on Telecinco.
 In 2006 she joined the long-running TV3 series El cor de la ciutat, where she played Mònica during the seventh season of the series.
 In 2009 she got the role of Arlet for the TV3 series Infidels.
 Clotet starred in all three seasons of the series alongside actresses such as Íngrid Rubio, Montse Germán, Sílvia Bel, Dolo Beltrán and Montse Guallar.

 In 2010 she starred in the film Elisa K, a drama about the rape of a minor directed by Judith Colell y Jordi Channel.
 The film, based on a book by author Lolita Bosch, was presented at the San Sebastian Film Festival and received good reviews.
 In 2011 she was part of the cast of the film El género femenino, a melodrama directed by Carlos Benparr.
 She was also nominated for best leading actress in the third edition of the Gaudí Awards.

 Since 2008 she starred in the play Germanes (Sisters) at the Villarroel theater in Barcelona.
 It is a comedy written and directed by Carol López in which she shared the leading role with María Lanau and Montse Germán among others.
 The play received positive reviews, both from the public -it ran for four years- and from the critics -it received several Butaca and Max awards.
 In 2012 she starred in the film adaptation of the play, which was broadcast on TV3 in January 2012.